georg-wolflein/good-features/README.md

 - We compare 10 feature extractors, and find [CTransPath](https://github.com/Xiyue-Wang/TransPath) and [Lunit's DINO](https://github.com/lunit-io/benchmark-ssl-pathology) model produce the best representations for downstream weakly supervised slide classification tasks.
 - We show that stain normalisation and image augmentations may be omitted without compromising downstream performance.

-> [!NOTE]
-> One of the feature extractors we evaluate in our paper is Owkin's [Phikon](https://github.com/owkin/HistoSSLscaling) model.
-We report results based on the "student" variant, which at the time of running our experiments was recommended in their repository.
-However, their recommendation has since been updated to prefer the "teacher" model instead.

 ## Overview
 ![](assets/overview.png)